codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

   * `SOURCE_URL`: The specific channel on the Server that the client subscribes to, identical to the runtime name, in the format:
     `${TARGET_BASE_URL}/subscribe/${channel}/`

-* (Optional) IP whitelist for runtime clusters
+* (Optional) IP allowlist for runtime clusters
-  Because the channels are _not authenticated_, we highly recommend creating a whitelist with the _IP ranges of your runtime clusters_.
+  Because the channels are _not authenticated_, we highly recommend creating an allowlist with the _IP ranges of your runtime clusters_.
-  The runtime cluster whitelist is required to access the `/subscribe/${channel}/` endpoint.
+  The runtime cluster allowlist is required to access the `/subscribe/${channel}/` endpoint.

-  > Tip: If you choose, you can also create a whitelist for the Git provider to access the `/webhooks/${channel}/*` endpoint.
+  > Tip: If you choose, you can also create an allowlist for the Git provider to access the `/webhooks/${channel}/*` endpoint.

 ### How Webhook Relay works